-Candy Cane Lane Homeowners asking visitors to be courteous to others
+Candy Cane Lane homeowners asking visitors to be courteous to others

 Doug Brown and his wife started candy cane lane nearly 20 years ago, while they do see the traffic as a challenge sometimes, the reactions from visitors make it worth it.

-Brown added, “It’s a small inconvenience, to see the expression on the kid’s face.
+“It’s a small inconvenience, to see the expression on the kid’s face.
 The hundred, thousands, of kids that come through here, it’s all worth it.
-I mean we have people who come every year and it’s like a tradition, they have to go Candy Cane Lane.”
+I mean we have people who come every year and it’s like a tradition, they have to go Candy Cane Lane,” Brown added.